NicolaCortese/MakersBnB/README.md

 ------------------------------------------------------------------------------------------
 # Project Title

-One Paragraph of project description goes here
+Makersbnb is a web application in which users can interact with one another listing and booking available spaces.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+- Fork this repo
+- Clone it to your local machine
+- And presto you have it on your machine
+- Ready to install

 ### Prerequisites